Fulbright Senior Award

 - Meet formal requirements of J-1 visa

-- Candidates with a Ph.D. and a “habilitation” degree or with professor rank, affiliated at higher education institutions, are eligible to apply only if they plan to teach classes with students in addition to the research project
+- Candidates with a Ph.D. and a “habilitation” degree or with a professor rank affiliated with a higher education institution are eligible to apply only if they plan to teach classes with students in addition to the research project.

 In order to take part in the award competition, the candidate must timely submit a complete electronic grant application in the Embark system.
 The application consists of an application form, which includes the following documents in the English language:

-- Project Statement with substantiation why the research or research and teaching project should be conducted at the selected institution in the U.S. and a thorough bibliography in the MLA format
+- Project Statement with substantiation on why the research and/or teaching project should be conducted at the selected institution in the U.S. and a thorough bibliography in the MLA format

 - Current invitation letter issued by the head of the hosting unit in the U.S. for the purpose of the competition

-- Document confirming candidate’s very good command of the English language at the B2 level or higher
+- Document confirming candidate’s exceptional command of the English language at the B2 level or higher

 - 3 letters of recommendation submitted by the recommending individuals through the Embark system